If you drive a car, you need car insurance — and not just because it’s the law in nearly every state.

 • Uninsured/underinsured motorist coverage is another type of liability insurance that pays out in the event of an accident involving another driver who doesn’t have insurance (or much of it).

-• You may also be able to purchase medical payments coverage, which can offset the cost of your medical bills in the event of an accident, personal injury protection insurance, which can help with lost wages and other expenses.
+• You may also be able to purchase medical payments coverage, which can offset the cost of your medical bills in the event of an accident, or personal injury protection insurance, which can help with lost wages and other expenses.
 These types of coverage kick in regardless of who’s at fault.

-Keep in mind, too, that even full coverage doesn’t mean everything is covered, or coverages are unlimited.
+And keep in mind, too, that even full coverage doesn’t mean everything is covered, or coverages are unlimited.
 How much coverage you decide you want is up to you.
 It’s worth factoring in the age and value of your vehicle, other coverages you may have that can help, and how high a deductible you could afford to pay out of pocket in the event of an accident.
 Higher deductibles generally mean lower monthly car premiums — but, of course, you’re on the hook for a larger portion of the expenses if you do need to file a claim.

 Recommended: What Does Car Insurance Cover?